rob-p/FQFeeder/README.md

 }
 ```

 That's it!
-You can do this from as many threads as you want (assuming you specified the correct number)
+You can do this from as many threads as you want (assuming you specified the correct number
-in the `FastxParser` constructor.
+in the `FastxParser` constructor).
 The only tricky part is to remember to call `parser.finishedWithGroup(rg)`
 when you're done processing a group of reads.
 The `refill()` function will return false when there are
 no more reads to be parsed.
 Using the single-end parser is almost identical, except that you get back
 a `ReadSeq` rather than a `ReadPair`, so there are no `.first` and `.second` members, just the `seq`,